 The holiday season is busy for all of us, but especially for those managing a retail business.

 We get it — you want to make sure you take full advantage of holiday spending, which grows every year.
-In 2020 alone, holiday spending reached $789 billion.
-This number has grown almost every year since the National Retail Foundation started reporting it, and 2021 will likely be no exception.
+In 2020 holiday spending reached $789 billion.
+In 2021 that number reached $886.7 billion.
+This year the National Retail Foundation (NRF) is forecasting retail sales to reach another record high at $4.86 trillion.

 Whether you’re a seasoned online retailer, or this is your first holiday season selling online, we’ve got the holiday retail marketing advice you need.

 We created our Holiday Retail Marketing Checklist to show you the online marketing steps that actually make a difference when it comes to taking advantage of holiday spending.

 So click the button below to get our checklist to make the 2022 holiday season your most successful yet!

 What you’ll learn from our Retail Holiday Marketing Checklist

 Our holiday marketing checklist for retail guides you through your most important to-do’s in order to sell more this holiday season, including: